Dre Campbell Farm

 The melon worm moth lays its eggs on plants in the cucurbit family, like cucumbers, squash, pumpkins, and, of course, melons [1].
 Once the eggs hatch, the larvae, known as melon worms, feed on the leaves and vines of these plants.

 Cucumbers are a favorite target of melon worms.
 Summer and winter squash also provide a welcoming habitat for this pest.
-Zucchini, butternut, acorn, and spaghetti squash are all at risk of melon worm damage.
+Zucchini, butternut, acorn, and spaghetti squash are all at risk of damage from melon worms.

-Pumpkin vines and leaves are also a perfect place for these worms to feed and develop.
+Pumpkin vines and leaves are also ideal places for these worms to feed and grow.
 Finally, as their name suggests, melons like cantaloupe, honeydew, and watermelon are also prime targets for melon worms.

 How to Get Rid of Melon Worms Naturally